 This paper uses neural network learning to identify learnable rational expectations equilibria in environments where equilibrium behaviour is indeterminate under rational expectations in some regions of the state space.
 The identified rational expectations equilibria acts as a source in locally indeterminate regions, meaning that endogenous variables are repelled and spend very little time in their neighbourhood.
 These results contrast sharply with the perfect-foresight behaviour in these environments, in which locally indeterminate regions act as a sink, attracting endogenous variables to their neighbourhood.
 Previous work has analysed such systems under perfect foresight or perturbation around steady states, discussing behaviour in the locally indeterminate region as acting as a sink.
 Such emphasis would appear to be misplaced, since under rational expectations the locally indeterminate region is a source not a sink.
 It is also shown that more familiar learning algorithms, such as recursive least square will converge to qualitatively similar equilibria, but the flexibility of a neural network is necessary for this equilibrium to be consistent with rational expectations.
 These results have potentially important implications in a wide range of contexts, as demonstrated by applying neural network learning to a simple model in which monetary policy is constrained by a Zero Lower Bound.
 If the indeterminacy due to this constraint on policy is bounded, agents can learn a fully-stochastic equilibrium with multiple steady states where transitory shocks can have permanent effects.

-An Adaptive Dynamical Model of Default Cascades in Financial Networks with Damian Smug, Peter Ashwin and Didier Sornette
+An Adaptive Dynamical Model of Default Cascades in Financial Networks with Damian Smug, Peter Ashwin and Didier Sornette (in submission)

 We present a model of the dynamics of the contagion in financial networks.
 We assume that the health of a financial institution is described by a single variable represent net worth as a proportion of asset holdings, that becomes zero at default.
 We argue that differences in the growth of assets and liabilities can give a stable defaulted as well as a stable healthy state.
 Stochastic balance sheet shocks can push an institution to the bankruptcy state and lead to further bankruptcy cascades.
 We introduce contagion between institutions by adapting the shape of the potential landscape so as to make it easier to default given others defaulted shortly beforehand, motivated by links between institutions' balance sheets.
 The introduced model provides a microscopic dynamical description of the default process, since the default events are constructed via a stochastic dynamical process, rather than just point event modelled by a point process.
 The correspondence that we find provides a stochastic micro-foundation of the models of defaults' intensity.